nconf/nconf-demo/README.md

 Then, point your favourite browser to http://localhost

 The `nconf-demo` image is based on Alpine and contains Apache, PHP, Perl, MariaDB, Nagios etc. It is a fully self-contained runtime environment for NConf.
-Multiple processes are run an daemons inside the container using `supervisord`.
-No data is persisted and the DB is recreated every time the container starts.
+Multiple processes are run as daemons inside the container using `supervisord`.
+No data is persisted and the DB is dropped and recreated every time the container starts.
 Therefore, `nconf-demo` is intended for demo purposes only and is strictly **NOT FOR PRODUCTION USE.**